-- (1) condemns the Liberal and Nationals coalition for their: - (a) consistent efforts to undermine and oppose social housing developments in Victoria; - (b) disregard shown to the wellbeing and dignity of their most vulnerable constituents; - (2) notes that in: - (a) 2017, the member for Brighton opposed a development in Hampton, building 207 new apartments; - (b) 2021, the member for Sandringham opposed a proposal to build 1,048 apartments in Highett; and - (c) 2022, the former Liberal Minister for Housing believed low-income families had no place in the member for Brighton's electorate as they would not have the latest sneakers or iPhones.
+- (1) condemns the Liberal and Nationals coalition for their: - (a) consistent efforts to undermine and oppose social housing developments in Victoria; - (b) disregard shown to the wellbeing and dignity of their most vulnerable constituents; - (2) notes that in: - (a) 2017, the member for Brighton opposed a development in Hampton, building 207 new apartments; - (b) 2021, the member for Sandringham opposed a proposal to build 1048 apartments in Highett; and

+(c) 2022, the former Liberal Minister for Housing believed low-income families had no place in the member for Brighton's electorate as they would not have the latest sneakers or iPhones.

 That, as you know, is the motion.
 I move this for this very serious reason: I move that the house formally condemns the Liberal and National coalition for their consistent and deliberate efforts to undermine and oppose social housing developments in Victoria, because housing is a human right and the coalition just do not get it.
-Their behaviour is unfortunately nothing new at all for most Victorians, given the record of the Liberal and National parties when it comes to housing in recent decades has been horrific.
-Nobody can be surprised about their policies, because they are non-existent.
+Their behaviour is unfortunately nothing new at all for most Victorians.
+Given that the record of the Liberal and National parties when it comes to housing in recent decades has been horrific, nobody can be surprised about their policies, because they are non-existent.
 It has been less concerned with helping those who need a roof over their heads and more concerned with protecting their own backyard.
-It stands in stark contrast to the conservative movements of international friends and allies, particularly in Canada and the leader of the conservatives, Pierre Poilievre, and across the Tasman with our friends in New Zealand and the national conservative-minded government there.
-The so-called NIMBY movement, which stands for 'not in my backyard' - or as those opposite on that side of the chamber would call it, 'not in my Brighton' - has found a natural political home right here in the Victorian Liberal Party.
-The mantra has found a natural political home in the Liberal Party, where the prevailing ideology is not about helping first home buyers but locking them out.
+It stands in stark contrast to the conservative movements of international friends and allies, particularly in Canada with the leader of the conservatives, Pierre Poilievre, and across the Tasman with our friends in New Zealand and the national conservative-minded government there.
+The so-called NIMBY movement, which stands for 'not in my backyard' - or as those opposite on that side of the chamber would call it, 'not in my Brighton' - has found a natural political home right here in the Victorian Liberal Party, where the prevailing ideology is not about helping first home buyers but locking them out.

-In thinking about this motion today, there is a particular quote I hope you can indulge me saying, and I think it is important that the quote is from a former member in this place and a former member across the other side:
+In thinking about this motion today, there is a particular quote I hope you can indulge me sharing, Acting President, and I think it is important that the quote is from a former member in this place and from across the other side: